-Across all three subtypes, the Capped Bust Half Eagles were struck with a composition of .9167 gold and .0833 silver and copper.
-The coins have a weight of 8.75 grams or 135 grains, as specified under the Mint Act of 1792.
+Across all three subtypes, the Capped Bust Half Eagles were struck with a composition of 91.67% gold and 8.33% silver and copper, as established under the Coinage Act of 1792.

-Quality of striking for the series varies, but overall quality is good and collectors should be more concerned with post-Mint marks.
-Prooflike fields are often encountered and can be quite pleasing, although usually the luster will be satiny.
+Quality of striking for the series varies, but overall quality is typically good.
+Proof-like fields are often encountered and can be quite pleasing, although usually the luster will be satiny.